3-Card Poker Guide: A Faster-Paced Alternative to Traditional Poker Games

 - A three of a kind pays 4:1.

 It’s also important to note exactly how you beat the dealer.
 3-card poker uses a slightly different hand ranking chart to determine hand strength.

 In order from strongest to weakest:

 The answer’s simple – it’s much easier to make a 3-card flush than it is a 5-card flush.
 The same goes for a 3-card straight.
-But it’s still difficult to make a 3 of a kind.
-Especially when you’re only given 3 cards to begin with.
+But it’s still difficult to make a three of a kind, especially when you’re only given three cards to begin with.